A10Jama/MongoDB/README.md

 MongoDB typically uses port number 27017 for client-server communication by default.
 However, it is possible to configure MongoDB to use a different port if needed.
 It's important to note that if a firewall is enabled, the appropriate port(s) must be open to allow incoming traffic to the MongoDB server.

-## How do you connect to a mongodb database ?
+## How do you connect to a Mongodb database ?

 The basic steps to connect to a MongoDB database using a driver are: